SainsburyWellcomeCentre/NeuralPlayground/README.md

 ## 3. Project

 Try our package!
-We are gathering opinions to focus our efforts on improving aspects of the code, or adding new features, so if you tell us what you would like to have we might just implement it ;) Please refer to the [Roadmap](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/road_map.md) to understand the state of the project and get an idea of the direction it is going in.
+We are gathering opinions to focus our efforts on improving aspects of the code or adding new features, so if you tell us what you would like to have, we might just implement it ;) Please refer to the [Roadmap](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/road_map.md) to understand the state of the project and get an idea of the direction it is going in.
 This open-source software was built to be collaborative and lasting.
 We hope that the framework will be simple enough to be adopted by a great number of neuroscientists, eventually guiding the path to the computational understanding of the HEC mechanisms.
 We follow reproducible, inclusive, and collaborative project design guidelines.
 All relevant documents can be found in [Documents](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/).

 #### How to run a single module

-Each module can be used separately, to easily explore and analyze experimental data and better understand any implemented model.
+Each module can be used separately to easily explore and analyze experimental data and better understand any implemented model.
 Additionally, different Arenas can be initialised with artificial architectures or with data from real-life experiments.
 We provide examples of module instantiation in the detailed jupyter notebooks found in [Examples_experiment](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/experimental_examples), [Examples_arena](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/arena_examples) and [Examples_agents](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/agent_examples).

 #### How to run interacting modules

-As shown in the jupyter notebooks [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/agent_examples), the Agent can interact with an Arena in a standard RL frameworks.
+As shown in the jupyter notebooks [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/agent_examples), the Agent can interact with an Arena in a standard RL framework.
 The first step is to initialise an Agent and Arena of your choice.
-The Agent can be thought of as the animal performing the Experiment, and the Arena as the experimental setting the where the animal navigates and performs a task.
+The Agent can be thought of as the animal performing the Experiment and the Arena as the experimental setting where the animal navigates and performs a task.

 ## 4. I-want-to-Contribute